Nieuwe-Warmte-Nu/rtc-tools-heat-network/docs/theory/heat_physics.rst

 The second method: COMING SOON...

-Similarly as for the other assets the storage assets are assumed to act within the hydraulically coupled system, nonetheless the volumetric flow balance requires additional equations.
+Similarly as for the other assets, the storage assets are assumed to act within the hydraulically coupled system;
+nonetheless, the volumetric flow balance requires additional equations.
 The storage is modelled as an asset with a hot and cold volume.
 The total volume will be conserved by the in- and outflow at the storage.